-The Christian Catholic presence on the Internet is so important nowadays.
+The Catholic Christian presence on the Internet is so important nowadays.
 A few years ago TV and radio were the massive means of communication.
 Today it’s clear that they’ve all come together in one: the Internet.

 Pope Benedict XVI, when speaking about social communication in 2009, urged youth with these words: “Dear Brothers and Sisters, I ask you to introduce into the culture of this new environment of communication and information technology the values on which you have built your lives”.